Anıtlı, Midyat: History

-On 29 November, 1993, the mayor of Ḥāḥ was assassinated, as part of a series of 30 murders against Syriacs in Tur Abdin between 1990 and 1994.
+On 29 November, 1993, the mayor of Ḥāḥ was assassinated, as part of a series of 30 murders against Assyrians/Syriacs in Tur Abdin between 1990 and 1994.
 A year later, the only Christian doctor in Midyat was also murdered.
 The perpetrators of the murders were never charged.
 Human rights violations such as land grabbing were common in Ḥāḥ and other villages in Tur Abdin during this period.
 Between 1997 and 1999, it was reported that the village had no monk since 1985.
 In 1995, the village was transferred from Dargeçit to Midyat District, alongside Zaz.

 In 2005, Ḥāḥ and Beth Sbirino were the only two villages in the Tur Abdin region that still had military presence.
 In May 2016, a car bomb attack was carried out on the village's police station by PKK militants, resulting in three injuries.
 In 2021, the Churches of Mor Sobo and Yoldath Aloho were included in the tentative list of UNESCO World Heritage, alongside seven other churches and monasteries.
 The decision was announced by the Turkish Ministry of Culture and Tourism, and had been submitted in April of that year.
 In 2022, Ḥāḥ was included as part of the United Nations World Tourism Organization's Upgrade Programme, a decision that was met with warm reception from the village's people.
-In 2023, the first Syriac library in Turkey was opened in the village, with George Aslan present at the inauguration ceremony.
 In 2025, the village was selected as one of the best tourism villages as part of the UN Tourism Initiative, having been previously described as one of the Tur Abdin region's three most beautiful villages by a Turkish news outlet.